Genometric/MSPC/docs/cli/args.md

 ### Input Parser Configuration

 Sets the path to a JSON file containing the configuration for the input BED file parser.

 | Short | Long | Required | Valid values | Default value |
 | ----- | ---- | ---- | ------------ | ------------- |
 | `-p`  | `--parser` | Optional | File path | none |

+Refer to [this page](cli/parser.md) on how to configure the input parser using a JSON object.